A Comprehensive Taxonomy of Negation for NLP and Neural Retrievers: Experimental Setup

 \header{Evaluation of the classification mechanism} We evaluate the quality of our classification mechanism by assessing it against the generated datasets, for which we have access to golden labels by design of construction: we generate data for each type of negation conditioned on a taxonomy-dependent prompt.
 We run the classification mechanism on the free generation dataset, and obtain a balanced accuracy score of \(86.84\%\) and an F1 score of \(86.95\%\).
 We notice that around \(54\%\) of missclassifications are contrary negations missclassified as contradictions.
 In our experiments, all models perform similarly between these two types of negation, as they are logically and lexically very similar.
 Therefore, we assume it does not affect our study.

-\header{Retrieval Models} We study the performance of lexical, bi-encoder, crossencoder, late interaction and tranformer models trained for first-stage retrieval, ranking, sentence similarity, natural language inference (NLI) and next token prediction (NTP).
+\header{Retrieval Models} We study the performance of lexical, bi-encoder, cross-encoder, late interaction and transformer models trained for first-stage retrieval, ranking, sentence similarity, natural language inference (NLI) and next token prediction (NTP).
 We follow the experimental setup introduced by \citet{elsen2025reproducing}.
-We show the specifications of all models in Table \ref{tab:model_comparison} (Appendix \ref{appendix:model_spects}).
+We show the specifications of all models in Table \ref{tab:model_comparison}.

+\header{Datasets} We evaluate on three benchmarks. \textbf{NevIR} and \textbf{ExcluIR} are two contrastive benchmarks where each instance comprises of two documents and two queries that only differ by a targeted negation, or exclusion.
+We also use \textbf{MSMarco} \textit{dev} partition, which is not specifically designed for contrastive pairs, but is used simply as a complex retrieval benchmark.

-\header{Metrics} The metric used to evaluate the task presented in Figure \ref{fig:example} is \textbf{pairwise accuracy}: for each instance queries \(q_1, q_2\) and documents \(d_1, d_2\), the model independently ranks \(\{d_1, d_2\}\).
+\header{Metrics} The metric used to evaluate the task is \textbf{pairwise accuracy}: for each instance queries \(q_1, q_2\) and documents \(d_1, d_2\), the model independently ranks \(\{d_1, d_2\}\).
 The prediction is correct only when the system places \(d_1\) above \(d_2\) for \(q_1\) and inverts the order for \(q_2\).
 Random performance for pairwise accuracy is \(25\%\).

-\header{Fine-tuning} We fine-tune three models: ColBERTv1, multi-qa-mpnet-base-dot-v1, and Mistral-7B-Instruct for 20 epochs on the free generated dataset and evaluate on NevIR \cite{weller2024nevirnegationneuralinformation} and MSMarco \cite{nguyen2016ms} dev data.
+\header{Fine-tuning} We fine-tune three models: ColBERTv1, multi-qa-mpnet-base-dot-v1, and Mistral-7B-Instruct for 20 epochs on the free generated dataset and evaluate on NevIR \cite{weller2024nevirnegationneuralinformation} test and MSMarco \cite{nguyen2016ms} dev data.